cvburgess/leadwithjoy.org/src/posts/playbook-retro.md

 The [Mad Sad Glad](/) format is a healthy way to let teams vocalize their emotions without necessarily generating too many action items.

-Yes, I get it.
+Yes, I get data.
 Retro is supposed to be about how you will move forward and get better, but sometimes you just need to let off a little steam with people who genuinely understand your experience.
 If not in retro, these conversations will happen in DMs or happy hours - they don't just go away.
 By collectively